LoicGrobol/loicgrobol.github.io/_pages/teaching.md

 can catch up using additional materials that I can make available to you upon request.
 You can communicate with me in either French or English.

-You can book a remote office hour video call meeting with me on [Calendly](https://calendly.com/lgrobol/remote-office-hour).
+You can book a remote office hour video call meeting with me on [Google Calendar](https://calendar.app.google/N9oW2c9BzhXsWrrv9).
 If it doesn't work with your schedule, email me and we'll figure it out.

 <!-- LTeX: language=fr -->

-Vous pouvez prendre rendez-vous pour des *office hours* à distance sur [Calendly](https://calendly.com/lgrobol/remote-office-hour).
+Vous pouvez prendre rendez-vous pour des *office hours* à distance sur [Google Calendar](https://calendar.app.google/N9oW2c9BzhXsWrrv9).
 Si aucun créneau ne vous convient, écrivez-moi et on trouvera une solution.

 ## Liste des cours